Advertisement

 • Paracetamol can be given if your child’s sore throat is painful, or if there is a fever.

-• Hot moist air is said to help children with croup by loosening the secretions.
-However, opinions differ on this topic and there is no evidence that breathing humidified air is beneficial.
+Hot moist air has been said to help children with croup by loosening the secretions.
+However, there is no evidence that breathing humidified air is beneficial.
 Also, the risk to your child of burns from steam or hot water is a real one, so this treatment is not currently recommended by doctors.
-If you do try this you could sit in the bathroom holding your child, with the hot tap or shower running, but you must not let your child near the water or steam or let go of them in the bathroom.

 When to get medical help urgently